788009/termux-sandbox/README.md

 termux-sandbox delete mysandbox
 ```

-**Recommendation**:
+> [!TIP]
-Always use the `termux-sandbox delete` command.
+> Always use the `termux-sandbox delete` command.
 This ensures that lock files and temporary scripts are cleaned up correctly.
+>

-This tool uses Private Mount Namespaces.
+> This tool uses Private Mount Namespaces.
 This means mounts created inside the sandbox are invisible to the host system.
 While manual deletion of the sandbox directory is safe, using the built-in delete command is still the preferred method to prevent state inconsistencies.

 ### Rename a sandbox